Origin of Batman: In other media

 In Christopher Nolan's The Dark Knight trilogy, Bruce Wayne's parents Thomas and Martha were murdered by low life mugger Joe Chill, who is arrested soon after.
 Fourteen years after the murder, Chill is paroled for testifying against his cellmate Carmine Falcone, who has Chill killed.
-Bruce decides to leave Gotham to train, meeting the League of Shadows led by the immortal assassin Ra's al Ghul.
-When refused to kill a man as his final task, Bruce burns down the League of Shadows headquarters, killing Ra's and escapes.
+Bruce decides to leave Gotham to train, meeting the League of Shadows, led by Ra's al Ghul.
+When he refuses to kill a man as his final task, Bruce burns down the League of Shadows headquarters, killing Ra's, and escapes.
 He returns to Gotham and uses his training to become the vigilante Batman and rid Gotham of its rapid crime.
-The many villains he faces in the trilogy include Henri Ducard, who becomes Ra's al Ghul after Bruce killed the previous one, Scarecrow, the Joker, and Bane.
+He later learns that his mentor, Henri Ducard, is Ra's al Ghul, and the one in their HQ was a decoy.
+Bruce soon learns from Ra's that he and the League of Shadows were indirectly responsible for the death of his parents and that they caused a decline of Gotham as they perceived the city as corrupt.

-The 2014 television series Gotham depicts a re-imagining of Batman, featuring a twelve year old Bruce Wayne (portrayed by David Mazouz) whose parents are shot while exiting the Monarch Theatre screening of the 1920 version of The Mark of Zorro.
-This version includes a teenage Selina Kyle (portrayed by Cameron Bicondova) witnessing the crime from a distance.
-Bruce is assisted by Gotham City Police Department detective James Gordon (portrayed by Ben McKenzie) in finding the murderer of Bruce's parents.
-Eventually, Bruce discovers the criminal Patrick "Matches" Malone had murdered the Waynes, and was hired by an intermediary contractor known as "The Lady" who put out a hit for Thomas and Martha Wayne on the orders of Hugo Strange.
+The 2014 television series Gotham depicts a re-imagining of Batman, featuring a twelve-year-old Bruce Wayne (portrayed by David Mazouz) whose parents are shot while exiting the Monarch Theatre screening of the 1920 version of The Mark of Zorro.
+This version includes a teenage Selina Kyle (Camren Bicondova) witnessing the crime from a distance.
+Bruce is assisted by Gotham City Police Department detective James Gordon (Ben McKenzie) in finding the murderer of Bruce's parents.
+Eventually, Bruce discovers the criminal Patrick "Matches" Malone had murdered the Waynes and was hired by an intermediary contractor known as "The Lady", who put out a hit for Thomas and Martha Wayne on the orders of Hugo Strange.
 Gordon shuts down The Lady's criminal empire and learns Malone's identity.
-After being confronted by Bruce, Matches commits suicide.
-Hugo Strange is arrested for his crimes, only to escape federal custody and goes on the run.
-In the series finale, Bruce becomes a bat dressed vigilante after leaving Gotham.
+After being confronted by Bruce, Malone commits suicide.
+Strange is arrested for his crimes, only to escape federal custody and goes on the run.
+In the series finale, Bruce becomes a bat-dressed vigilante after leaving Gotham.